gtd-bible/reference_learning/IMPLEMENTATION.md

 -   **Phase 4 Complete:** Created core UI widgets (`VerseDisplay`, `ReferenceInput`, `FeedbackDisplay`) and their corresponding widget tests.
 All tests passed.
 -   **Phase 5 Complete (Skeleton Driver App):** Created `examples/simple_demo` skeleton driver app, integrated `reference_learning` package locally, and verified it launches on macOS.
 -   **Phase 6 Complete:** Implemented `NavigationButtons` and `ReferenceVisibilityToggle` widgets with passing widget tests.
+-   **Phase 7 Complete:** Implemented `ReferenceLearningPage` as the main entry point, integrating all sub-widgets and the controller.
+Created widget tests for the page, which pass.
+Updated `examples/simple_demo` to use this page.